 Pongo comes to us from an established lesson and showing background where he also did some therapeutic riding lessons.
-A favourite of his former barn, Pongo was a go-to horse for instructors there and is becoming so here at CARD.
+A favourite of his former barn, Pongo was a go-to horse for instructors there and is the same here at CARD.

 A kind and people-oriented boy, Pongo knows his ‘people’ and is particularly fond of his buddy Scot.
 He knows that if his paddock mates get too rowdy Scot will come and protect him!
-It’s quite amusing to watch Pongo quickly veer toward the gate and ‘hide’ behind Scot when the big boys have him feeling a little rattled.
+It’s quite amusing to watch Pongo quickly veer toward the gate and ‘hide’ behind Scot when the big boys of Paddock 2 would have him feeling a little rattled.

 Pongo’s broad back and active gaits make him a wonderful partner in both children and adult classes.

 Dark Bay QH gelding born in 1996.
 He stands 16hh.

 Donated to the program by Melissa Thorndyke and sponsored by the Osin Foundation